italia/daf-docs/microservices/semantic/semantic-validator.rst

 There are two endpoints:

 - */validator/validate*   : in order to validate a document
-- */validator/validators* : in oder to ghe the list of available validators
+- */validator/validators* : in oder to the list of available validators

-Detailed informations about the service can be found `here <https://github.com/italia/daf-semantics/tree/master/semantic_validator>`_
+Detailed information about the service can be found `here <https://github.com/italia/daf-semantics/tree/master/semantic_validator>`_.